 Audit findings due to non-compliance could result in "paying back" grant expenditures with M&O monies, suspension, and/or termination of the grant.
-It can also result in losing future grants or even going to jail for fraud/illegal activities.
+It can also result in losing future grants or even prosecuted for fraudulent/illegal activities.

 Our auditors have informed us that two of the most common areas of audit findings are with Time & Effort and Fixed Assets documentation.
-Key Guidance on correctly documenting time and effort and fixed assets is provided below.
+Guidance on correctly documenting time and effort and fixed assets is provided below.